-After my victory over Ben in 2013, I had reached the pinnacle of the game.
-Players were resistant to play me.
-Occasionally I still got action, sometimes all the way up to $400/$800, a game with a $120,000 buyin, the biggest online.
+After my victory over Ben in 2013, I had reached the pinnacle of the game and thus almost 100% of players were unwilling to play me.

 Our approach to poker is unique in that that we can easily apply the skills from one game type to another.

 Beginning in 2014 I started playing live tournaments.
 After hard work and a long year and a half of grinding I have to date had over $5,000,000 in tournament cashes.
 Additionally in 2014, In just my first year of playing a large slate of tournaments, I won my first ever World Series of Poker Bracelet.

 I took on the top computer program in the world in the game that was my stomping ground, Heads Up No Limit Texas Hold'em.
 This challenge was going to be a giant experiment in Artificial Intelligence and I was going to be on the forefront to help its development.

 It was a grueling two weeks, playing eight hours a day, all streamed live on twitch.
 At the end of it all the humans prevailed.
 The computer was no match for us and I lead the way to a large victory for humanity.
 They might have taken over chess, but we still have a fighting chance in poker!